Table of Contents

 - Webpage: Existing Legislation

-Action Activities: The American Academy of Pediatrics has published the 2nd edition of the New Mother's Guide to Breastfeeding, a basic breastfeeding book for mothers.
+Action Activities: The American Academy of Pediatrics published the 3rd edition of the New Mother's Guide to Breastfeeding, a basic breastfeeding book for mothers.
 This fully revised and updated edition covers significantly more evidence-based material providing parents an overview of breastfeeding from initiation to weaning.
-A Spanish language edition also is available
+A Spanish language edition also is available.

-Action Activities: BCUSA promotes and supports the development of U.S. Baby Cafes, which are free, community-based drop in sites offering high-quality breastfeeding care.
+Action Activities: BCUSA promotes and supports the development of U.S. Baby Cafes, which are free, community-based drop in sites offering high-quality breastfeeding care and are open to all persons breastfeeding/chestfeeding.

 Supporting Link: http://babycafeusa.org